NuKeeperDotNet/NuKeeper/site/content/platform/_index.md

 # Platform support

-These are al the supported platforms.
+These are all the supported platforms.
 Find instruction on how to use NuKeeper with your platform by selecting an item from the menu.